LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 Some examples:

-The GNU/Linux version can be installed on Arch Linux and based distros through AUR using unity-editor, for more information visit [this Link](https://wiki.archlinux.org/index.php/Unity3D)
+The GNU/Linux version can be installed on Arch Linux and based distros through AUR using unity-editor, for more information visit [this Link](https://wiki.archlinux.org/index.php/Unity3D).

-For another distros you can download the latest package on the last post of [this](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/) official forum
+For another distros you can download the latest package on the last post of [this](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/) official forum.

 * **Godot Engine**
 The free, light and opensource game engine made in Argentina